 - 1/2 cup chopped roasted peanuts for garnish

-- Heat a large pot to medium heat.
+Heat a large pot to medium heat.
 Add 1 tbsp coconut oil, and place chicken breast in the pot.
-Cook for 4-6 minutes until chicken is cooked on the outside (may be a little uncooked on the inside).
+Cook for 4-6 minutes until chicken is browned on the outside (may be a little uncooked on the inside).
 Remove from pot and set aside.
+Keep the pot hot.

-- Add remaining oil to the pot and let melt.
+Add remaining oil to the pot and let melt.
 Place onion, garlic, ginger, and sweet potato into the pot.
 Let vegetables sauté for 5-7 minutes or until sweet potatoes begin to soften and onions are translucent.
+Now stir in the cumin, coriander, and sea salt.

-- Bring chicken back to the pot.
-Add tomatoes, spices, peanut butter, and chicken broth.
+Bring chicken back to the pot.
+Add tomatoes, peanut butter, and chicken broth.
 Bring to a boil, and continue to stir the stew.

-- Reduce heat to medium low.
-Let the flavors meld for 25-30 minutes.
+Reduce heat to medium low.
+Let simmer for 25-30 minutes, stirring occasionally.

-- Top each bowl with fresh cilantro, peanuts.
+Top each bowl with fresh cilantro, peanuts, and salt to taste.
 Serve hot!